-We study the same wind field problem (cases I and III) related to the southern area of La Palma Island (Canary Islands) which was defined in [39,2].
-A 45600 × $31200 \times 9000 \ m^3$ domain with real data of the topography is discretized using the code developed in [1].
-The maximum height in this zone of the island is $2279 \ m$.
-We start from an initial mesh M_0 with 11416 nodes and 55003 tetrahedra.
-The refinement of M_0 around the location of the measurement stations produces a new mesh M'0 with 11494 nodes and 55363 tetrahedra; see Figure 2.
-This local refinement process has been developed only attending to geometrical considerations.
+We study the same wind field problem (cases I and III) related to the southern area of La Palma Island (Canary Islands) which was defined in [39, 2].
+A $45600 \times 31200 \times 9000 m^3$ domain with real data of the topography is discretized using the code developed in [1].
+The maximum height in this zone of the island is 2279 m.
+The initial mesh has been refined around the location of the measurement stations and contains 11416 nodes and 55003 tetrahedra; see Figure 2.
 The wind measurements were taken in four stations: MBI, MBII, MBIII and LPA.
 In case I we consider softly unstable conditions and in case III softly stable conditions, in order to test the procedure for different stability conditions of the atmosphere.
 Due to the small number of available data, we have used the observed wind speeds of stations MBI, MBII and LPA to obtain the interpolated wind field (9), i.e., N = 3, and the measurement of MBIII is considered as reference station in the fitness function (21), i.e., $N_r = 1$.